uni-v-cc/learn/docs/user/intro.md

 ## What we don't do:
 - Share creator's assets without their involvement;
-- Rip off / piracy;
+- Avatar ripping / piracy;
 - Sell you assets directly;

 Every package that you unlock must be activated with a valid license key from supported platform (ex.
 Gumroad, Jinnxy) to appear in your Creator Companion.